 Is Vaseline good for eczema on lips?

 Yes.
-Vaseline works great for eczema on lips (6).
-It helps moisturize and soothe irritated lips and relieve discomfort.
+Vaseline works great for eczema on lips (12).
+It helps moisturize and soothe irritated lips, relieve discomfort, and combat severe cracking of delicate skin.

 Is lip eczema contagious?